-Revenue cap enables additional profits (Germa
+Revenue cap enables additional profits (Germany)

-&lt;sup>11 TOTEX = sum of OPEX and CAPEX.
+11 TOTEX = sum of OPEX and CAPEX.

 If within the framework of an outlier analysis, a DSO is determined to be super-efficient (efficiency score > 100%), that DSO receives a certain efficiency bonus (limited to 5%) on their revenues, uniformly distributed over the duration of the RP.